Our facilities help researchers in the Faculty to carry out ground-breaking work in biological, medical and health sciences.

 Read more about the Bioinformatics Facility.

 The facility is one of the largest of its kind in the country.
-It contains 16 complimentary analysis systems, including nine biophysical and seven mass spectrometric.
+It contains nine complimentary biophysical analysis systems.

 Read more about the Biomolecular Analysis Core Facility.